The Most Interesting Bridges in Venice

 One of the four footprint marks on the Ponte dei Pugni.

-Il Ponte della Paglia ("The Bridge of Straw") connects St. Mark's Square to Riva degli Schiavoni, over the Rio di Palazzo canal, and is one of the most crossed and crowded bridges in Venice.
-This is also due to the fact that it offers a beautiful view towards both the Bridge of Sighs and Punta della Dogana and the Church of Santa Maria della Salute on the opposite side.
+Ponte della Paglia ("Bridge of Straw") connects St. Mark’s Square to Riva degli Schiavoni, spanning the Rio di Palazzo canal.
+It is one of the most crossed and crowded bridges in Venice, largely because it offers spectacular views of the Bridge of Sighs, as well as Punta della Dogana and the Church of Santa Maria della Salute on the opposite side.

 Ponte della Paglia